lukaIvanic/RiTeh-Discord-Bot/README.md

 You can invite it here: https://discord.com/oauth2/authorize?client_id=764161843823902761&scope=bot&permissions=2146958847

-The best feature it has is the meme fetcher.
+The best feature by far is the meme fetcher.

 ?meme responds with a random meme from reddit.
 The next meme is just one convenient click away!